MrThearMan/dynamics-client/docs/docs.md

 ### MockClient

-Dynamics Client that can be used fror testing purposes.
+Dynamics Client that can be used for testing purposes.
 It allows mocking the responses from the real client's HTTP methods, and can even set multiple responses at once:

 ```python